aelvan/AutoMin-Craft/README.md

     {{ getFootHtml() | automin('js') }}

 Or some kind of combination of these.
-As I (and almost noone else) have any experience with Craft so far, I have no idea what will turn out to be the best way of using it. :)
+As I (and almost noone else) don't have much experience with Craft so far, I have no idea what will turn out to be the best way of using it. :)

 *Because the filter outputs raw HTML, output escaping has been turned off.
 You should under no circumstances run this